coderjun/randori-plugin-intellij-wiki/Lesson-10:-ViewStack-Interactions.md

 ```
 4. Save your HTML file and open index.html

-5. In your index.html file, rename the existing input (currently named loadMode) to pushPeople and provide an appropriate value:
+5. In your index.html file, rename the existing input (currently named loadMore) to pushPeople and provide an appropriate value:
 ```
 <input id="pushPeople" value="Push People" type="button"/>
 ```